leomeyer/AndroidWifiChecker/readme.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Code of others that has been copied and pasted from various sources into this project is subject to their own license terms.